aaltonewmedia/physcomp.newmedia.dog/content/2025/ziyu-zhao/w02-assignment/index.md

 ![](截屏2025-11-06-10.18.35.png)

-Dance of Sky Carver is a game mix accessories in reality and the game in computer.
+Dance of Sky Carver is a hybrid game that combines a physical controller with a digital game.
+Players change the way the spaceship moves in the game by manipulating a paper-craft spaceship.
+The spaceship‘s movement and altitude directly responds to the player's physical gestures.